JWL0515/complex-CNN-for-doppler-ambiguity/README.md

 ## Summary

 - Using Deep Learning can solve doppler ambiguity problem for one target and multiple target.
-- 2D CNN has the best performence (accuracy, computation and parameters).
+- 2D CNN with 1 frame has the best performence (accuracy, computation and parameters).

 ## Futher Work